emma50/npm-common-module/README.md

-A node module for code sharing and reuse for a ticket booking service
+An npm package for code sharing and reuse between different services of a ticket booking service application